fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 ##### Description

 Calculates an `nbits` hash code from a 32 bit integer.
+This is useful in mapping a hash value to a range 0 to `2**nbits-1`.

 ##### Syntax